GorgonzolaRex/wizardry-daphne-guide/docs/events/otherworld-adventurers/otherworld-adventurers-guide.md

     === "Special Requests (Reputation)"

-        - Complete the "Best" endings for the Special Requests, which are listed under the Events section of the navigation list.
+        - Complete the "True" endings for the Special Requests, which are listed under the Events section of the navigation list.
         - Special Requests are only given at the Capital Luknalia Guild under the "Featured" tab.
         - To reset them you need to go to the Ruins > Cursed Wheel and select the Special Request button located at the bottom-right of the page.